Q: How do I get to the club and where should I park?

 Q: What is the strength of the players who attend the Portland Chess Club casual chess?

 A: It attracts players with a wide range of abilities, usually with players just above the very beginning level (knowing a little more than just how the pieces move) to players around 1600 strength in the US Chess rating system.
+Note: the casual chess is currently suspended due to COVID.

 Q: Which chess clock should a tournament player buy?